TechLateef/node-rest-api/README.md

-The root folder contains a node.js,  server using express and mysql for database. make sure you have mysql install on your system, To run the server, follow these steps:
+The root folder contains a node.js server using express.
+To run the server, follow these steps:
 1. Clone the repo on your system
 2. cd to node-rest-api
 3. Open a terminal within the /root folder